roadrunner-server/roadrunner-docs/docs/en/middleware/writing-a-middleware.md

     // ...
  }
 ```

+Or you might use Velox to [build the RR binary](https://roadrunner.dev/docs/app-server-build/2.x/en).

 You should also make sure you configure the middleware to be used via the [config or the command line](https://roadrunner.dev/docs/intro-config) otherwise the plugin will be loaded but the middleware will not be used with incoming requests.